 The 2018 BSSA short story award for short stories up to 2200 words closes for entries on 23rd April.
 The first prize is now £1200.
 Do enter.
 Who knows what might happen next?

-Our fifth international short story award is now open for entries from:
+Our sixth international short story award is now closed for entries.

 For the 2018 Award, we have increased the prizes to: